Please refer to the following frequently asked questions.

 How are teams formed, when do they practice and how many games will be played?

-Children in “C” division are assigned to teams by the league.
-Children in all divisions above “C” are drafted by the head coach prior to the season.
+Children in Single A and Double A division are assigned to teams by members of the Executive Board.
+Children in Triple A and Majors are drafted by the head coaches prior to the season.

 The frequency of practices and which day(s) of the week are based on two factors; Coach and field availability.
 It is impossible for a child to placed on a team with a set practice schedule.